Open A2 - Remote Pilot Course

 This course covers the minimum training a pilot wishing to fly in sub-category A2 of the EU Open Category.
 The course includes all the requisite knowledge required for EU & Irish Aviation Authority (IAA) certification.
-This legally permits a Remote Pilot with a drone weighing 500g to 2kg (4kg EU Class C2) fly as close as 50m from 'uninvolved persons', or as close as 30m for those using EU Class C2 drones.
+This legally permits a Remote Pilot with an unmanned aircraft weighing 500g to 2kg (4kg EU Class C2) fly as close as 50m from 'uninvolved persons', or as close as 30m for those using EU Class C2 drones.
 Certification is 5 years.

 Note: Following completion of your course, Safe Drone Academy confirms your competency to the Irish Aviation Authority (IAA).
 Only the IAA can issue your regulatory pilot certificate.
 The IAA fee for issuing the Open A2 'Certificate of Competency' is €45.
 This certificate is valid EU wide and valid for 5 years from date of issue.
 Legally, UAS operators must also register with the IAA.
 Registration fee is €18 per year.